Outside the Wire in Blue

 Message: Meet Captain, foreign vessel Gestalt; berth number 9, Pakistani Cargo Terminal, Port of Karachi.
 Determine best Couse of Action.
 Advise

-The crew of the Norwegian cargo ship finished securing the lines and preparing the gangplank as Jake and Charlie watched from the shadows.
+The crew of the Norwegian cargo ship finished securing the lines and preparing the gangplank as Rick and Charlie watched from the shadows.
 Karachi, in 2005, was a hot bed for terrorists and terrorist groups of every slimy persuasion not to mention the agents of the Pakistani Inter-Service Intelligence (ISI) who lurked around every corner.

-How Jake found himself hiding in the shadows of the massive cranes and stacked containers in a city unmistakably the most dangerous piece of real estate in the world, post 9/11, wasn’t totally clear, even to him.
+How Rick found himself hiding in the shadows of the massive cranes and stacked containers in a city unmistakably the most dangerous piece of real estate in the world, post 9/11, wasn’t totally clear, even to him.
 But one thing was certain, he was about to learn the real reason why he had been unwittingly recruited a year ago by the unassuming man at the campus.